 - South Africa Eco Fest

-Valentina Canavesio is a documentary film and television producer whose debut feature, Footprint, premiered at the Sheffield Doc/Fest in 2016.
+Valentina Canavesio is a documentary film and television producer whose film Footprint, about the challenges of overconsumption and population growth, premiered at Sheffield Doc/Fest in 2016.
 Her feature work also includes producing These Birds Walk (2013), My Italian Secret (2014), One Day On Earth (2011) and Welcome to Detroit (2010).
 Between them, the films have premiered and screened at SXSW, Hot Docs, and the United Nations.

 Her television work includes having produced the highest rated specials of Italian Public television's longest running show, Linea Verde.
 Most recently, she helped produce two North American pilot shows: hidden stories behind the food we eat with Mark Bittman as the host, and an investigative news magazine on MSNBC for social and environmental issues.